 For extra SEO powers: share a status update about your site on those networks.
 Since search crawlers visit sites with links, you increase your chances of getting discovered on search engines faster.

-More often than not, the things that people search for online can be right in their own neighbourhood.
+More often than not, the things that people search for online can be right in their own neighborhood.
 In fact, the latest stats show that local searches lead 50% of mobile visitors to step into stores within one day.

 If you’ve got a physical storefront, you’ve got a whole different set of rules to get your shop found on Google.
 Check out these local SEO tips for how to get your storefront found on Google.